usmanhalalit/pixie/README.md

 **Other examples:**

-After inserting data into `my_table`, details will be inserted into another table.
+After inserting data into `my_table`, details will be inserted into another table
 ```PHP
 QB::registerEvent('after-insert', 'my_table', function($queryBuilder, $insertId)
 {